sanahmuz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Print effective username of current user
+Print all groups the current user is part of